Lead life-changing adventures while mentoring volunteer summer staff

-Additionally, Summer Interns will rotate through various leadership roles around camp.
-Leadership opportunities are based on interests and aptitude, and might include organizing gear in the pro shop, preparing food in the kitchen, leading adventures, working in the front office, and more.
-8 -12 Summer Interns will be accepted, with training beginning on June 10th featuring lessons taught by various Bighorn staff members.
+In recognizing that everyone is gifted uniquely, Summer Interns will have opportunities to rotate through a variety of leadership roles throughout the summer.
+Opportunities are based on interests and aptitude, and might include organizing gear in the pro shop, preparing food in the kitchen, leading adventures, and more.

 Training + Eight Weeks of Camp + Staff Retreat

 All interns will arrive on May 31st, with training to begin the following morning.
 Summer Staff arrive on June 4th and Summer Interns will help lead their training.
 Once summer camp comes to a close, there will be a three-day celebratory staff retreat to recognize all your hard work!

 Availability for all of summer is a key component when considering applicants.
 Anyone anticipating an absence is still encouraged to apply, but preference will be given to applicants who are available for the full term.